suhlig/agent-e5573/README.markdown

 Since we do not publish more than once a minute, the granularity of systemd timers or cron seems to be sufficient.
 And it helps keeping things simple.

 # Development

+Regular deployment is done with Ansible.
+For fast iteration, the following approach can be used:

 1. Set the following environment variables: